devika-be/Data-Science-and-Machine-Learning-Projects/README.md

    - **Description:** The aims to predict the likelihood of a patient experiencing a stroke based on various input parameters such as gender, age, presence of diseases, and smoking status.
 The dataset provides relevant information about each patient, enabling the development of a predictive model.
    - **Technologies Used:** The notebooks uses Exploratory Data Analysis, Logistic Regression, Logistic Regression, Support Vector Machine (SVM), Decision Tree Classifier, K-Nearest Neighbors (KNN).
-   - **Results:** The model accuracies of Logistic Regression, SVM and KNN are quite similar i.e. 93.8 %.
-The accuracy of Decision Tree Classifier is 91.8 %.
+   - **Results:** The model accuracies of Logistic Regression, SVM and KNN are quite similar i.e., 93.8 %.
+The accuracy of the Decision Tree Classifier is 91.8 %.
 So, we can use any of these models to predict the heart stroke.

 5. [Breast Cancer Prediction](https://github.com/devika-be/Data-Science-and-Machine-Learning-Projects/tree/main/Breast%20Cancer%20Prediction)